Modi jabs at Pakistan, encourages yoga in U.N. address

 "By raising this issue in this forum," Modi said in Hindi, "I don't know how serious our efforts will be, and some people are doubtful about it."

-Last month, India announced it was withdrawing from the planned peace talks between the two nuclear-armed neighbors over Pakistan's plans to consult Kashmiri separatists beforehand.
+Last month, India announced it was withdrawing from the planned peace talks between the two nuclear-armed neighbors because of plans by Pakistan to consult Kashmiri separatists beforehand.

 India was willing to discuss Kashmir with Pakistan, Modi said, so long as those talks are in "an atmosphere of peace, without a shadow of terrorism."